emboiko/winDozer/readme.md

 - Get Windows

-Print Window IDs & an associated title, if one can be gleaned from the window handle.
+Print Window IDs, window class, and an associated title, if one can be gleaned from the window handle.

 | G | W |
 |---|---|